bathyalecho/bathyalecho/README.md

 ## Hello!

-- 🌱 I’m currently learning Nix and Haskell
+- 🌱 I’m currently learning Nix, Rust, and Haskell
 - 🤔 I’m looking for help with collaboration!
 - 📫 How to reach me: bathyalecho@protonmail.com
 - 😄 Pronouns: she/her